 - If you make the last number less than the last number assigned by the system, you could create duplicate numbers for that type of work.

 Let's say your most recent task was automatically assigned the number 1000.
 If you edit your number rule for tasks, and enter 999 in the Last Number field, the next task will automatically be assigned the number 1000 again, which means you'll have two tasks with the number 1000.
 Although you could get around this by changing the prefix or the suffix as well, we still suggest you try to avoid this situation.
+Helm CONNECT will warn you if you try to make the value in Last Number field less than the last number assigned by the system.

 Deleting a number rule